Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Notation and concepts

 \subsection{Classical Artifact Reduction Methods}

 In practice, classical (i.e. non-learning) artifact reduction methods are typically performed at different stages of the CT pipeline.
-Table \ref{tableoverviewartifact} provides an overview of representative methods for reducing noise, ring, and zinger artifacts, and indicates the stages in the pipeline where they are applied.
-Ring artifact reduction is typically performed at the sinogram stage, while zinger artifact reduction is often applied to projections.
-On the other hand, denoising techniques are commonly used to process reconstructed images directly.
-To describe the various artifact reduction methods, we define the operations $\mathbf{A}_p$, $\mathbf{A}_s$, and $\mathbf{A}_r$ to denote the artifact reduction operations for projection, sinogram, and reconstructed images, respectively.
-In a pipeline that includes such methods, the reconstruction image $\mathbf{r}^{\text{PL}}$ is computed by applying the methods at each stage:
+Specifically, ring artifacts are primarily addressed at the sinogram stage, zinger artifacts are tackled within projection images, and denoising techniques are applied to the reconstructed images.
+We define the following artifact reduction in classical CT imaging workflows as specific operations: \begin{inparaenum}[i)] \item \textbf{Operation on projection images $\mathbf{A}_p$}, \item \textbf{Operation on sinogram images $\mathbf{A}_s$}, \item \textbf{Operation on reconstructed images $\mathbf{A}_r$}. \end{inparaenum}

-We introduce some classical methods for reducing noise, ring, and zinger artifacts that fit as $\mathbf{A}_p$, $\mathbf{A}_s$, and $\mathbf{A}_r$ in the pipeline.
-Classical denoising methods, often post-processing based, can reduce noise by calculating the pixel value from its neighbors, like median or Wiener filtering.
-Total Variation (TV)-based regularization methods \cite{rudin1992nonlinear} reduce noise iteratively under the local smoothness assumption.
-BM3D is based on the similarity of patches within an image \cite{dabov2007image}.
-These classical denoising methods can be mathematically expressed as $\mathbf{A}_r$ in Equation \ref{equation:artifactreductionobjective}, since they are applied to reconstructed images.
-Often, noise reduction is performed (either explicitly or implicitly) by the reconstruction method $\mathcal{R}$ as well.
+The integration of these artifact reduction methods into the CT pipeline can be represented by the following formula, which sequentially applies projection stage operator $\mathbf{A}_p$, sinogram stage operator $\mathbf{A}_s$, and reconstruction stage operator $\mathbf{A}_r$ to produce final, artifact-reduced images:

-Ring artifacts, which appear as straight lines in sinograms, are often reduced by filtering these lines.
-Methods like \cite{boin2006compensation,anas2010removal,ketcham2006new, munch2009stripe} reduce the ring artifact by filtering the straight lines in the sinogram stage.
-Some methods \cite{sijbers2004reduction,chao2019removal} transform reconstructed images into the polar coordinate system, transforming rings into straight lines for line detection-based approaches.
-The common ring artifact reduction method that acts on sinogram images can be expressed as $\mathbf{A}_s$ in Equation \ref{equation:artifactreductionobjective}.
-Zinger artifacts are often reduced in the projection images by filtering.
-For example, Tomopy \cite{gursoy2014tomopy} provides a zinger reduction function using median filters.
-The operation on projection images can be expressed as $\mathbf{A}_p$ in Equation \ref{equation:artifactreductionobjective}.
+In detail, classical denoising methods, such as median or Wiener filtering and TV-based regularization \cite{rudin1992nonlinear}, effectively reduce noise by enhancing image smoothness or exploiting patch similarity (e.g., BM3D \cite{dabov2007image}).
+These are denoted by $\mathbf{A}_r$ when applied to reconstructed images.
+Additionally, noise reduction can also be implicitly integrated within the reconstruction algorithm $\mathcal{R}$.